OracleCPS/odi_config_martha/readme.md

 2. Click on button "Launch DB System" at the top of the screen

 3. Provide a name.
-For example: ODICS\_Repo
+For example: `ODICS_Repo`

 4. Provide an availability domain

-5. Leave the shape type as "Virtual Machine"
+5. Leave the shape type as `Virtual Machine`

 6. Select the shape

-7. Select "Enterprise Edition" as the Oracle database software edition
+7. Select `Enterprise Edition` as the Oracle database software edition

 8. Select the required space for your repository